symonr9/redemption-backend/README.md

 ## On Heroku

-### How to install Prisma onto Heroku by scratch
-- Assuming that git repository has been connected and `~/prisma/schema.prisma` exists.
--

-- After a build, startup the Prisma DB:
+- If you made changes to your schema and want those changes in the database:
-    - `npx prisma migrate dev --name init`
+    - On your local machine (not Heroku), run: `npx prisma migrate dev --name <migration_name>`
+    - This will generate a new migration file in prisma/migrations.
+- Commit and push the changes to your remote Heroku branch.
-    - `npx prisma generate`
+- Run the migration on Heroku.
+In the Heroku console, run: `npx prisma migrate deploy`

 ## Heroku Postgres Steps